How to Pray for Your Kids (really pray)

 Pin it for later!

-You can create prayers specifically designed for your child’s needs.
+You can create prayers for your kids specifically designed for their needs.
 It is not hard.
 Here is how you do it:

 1. Name the problem